Dates: June – October (weather permitting)

 61-90 days prior to event 75% refund of final total tour/package cost

-31-60 days prior to event 50% return of final total tour/ package cost
+31-60 days prior to event 50% refund of final total tour/ package cost

-30 days or less prior to departure 10% return of final total tour/package cost
+30 days or less prior to departure 10% refund of final total tour/package cost

 Cancelled reservations may be re-booked subject to availability.

 Tour Prices: Does not include Tour Guide or driver Gratuity.